What can you NOT live without?

 HOW WILL YOU HANDLE WASTE WATER, WILL YOU HAVE A FLUSHING TOILET?

 - Flushing toilet waste line tied to onsite septic system, costing $5K – $25K

 - Compost toilet, yard space is possible for dumping compost

 - Incinerating toilet, requiring strong electrical service and or gas.

 Many folks tell me the following: “I am going off grid I plan on having a compost toilet collecting my own rain water with a grey water system and will heat with wood.”
 Although these solutions are very possible they are not the most economical, there are numerous pros and cons of each choice.
 A reliable onsite solar, wind or hydro-power system is not only very expensive to set up initially, (sometime costing more than the home) but there are maintenance concerns to consider.
 For example, the batteries to run a system cannot freeze.
 When choosing to keep a house comfortable with thermostat controlled temperature as well as running hot water consider the traditional methods of achieving these everyday comfort features that many of us have grown up taking for granted.

 Conclusion, with a full-time living situation under $10K, you will compromise on many of the creature comforts of modern homes when designing your own tiny house.
 Electricity and running water are the two I see most commonly sacrificed.
 Once you have a building shell invest in indoor plumbing and an electrical contractor.

-My intention here is to help understand that choosing where your energy and drinking water will come from should be your first decision in developing a real budget.
-If all you need is a roof over your head grab a cardboard box and rock it out.
-But seriously consider the amenities that keep us clean, safe and healthy.
+My intention here is to help you understand that choosing where your energy and drinking water will come from should be your first decision in developing a real budget.
+If all you need is a roof over your head, grab a cardboard box and rock it out.
+But seriously!
+Consider the amenities that keep us clean, safe and healthy.
 These are the real questions your budget should address.